FINNISH ANCESTRY

 John Sidney Parker Edwards, known as Jack.
 1958

-John Sidney Parker Edwards-Jack was born June 19, 1938 in London, Ontario, and died February 19, 1983 in Toronto, Ontario.
-He married Ann Majher, born in 1940, on November 12, 1960; they had two children, Paul and Susan.
+John Sidney Parker Edwards - Jack was born June 19, 1938 in London, Ontario, and died February 19, 1983 in Toronto, Ontario.
+He married Ann Majher, born in 1940, on November 12, 1960; they had two children, Paul Michael Edwards, born 1965, and Susan Laurel Edwards, born 1967.
 Susan has a daughter Lauren.

-Robert David Gordon Edwards-Robert was born in 1950, and married Christine Watt, born in 1951, in April, 1978.
-They have a son, Richard Alexander, born in 1993.
+Robert David Gordon Edwards - Bob was born in 1950, and married Christine Watt, born in 1951, in April, 1978.
+They have a son, Richard Alexander Edwards, known as Alex, who was born in 1993.